soft-coded/MPNewRepo/LaTeX Document/Real Deal/report.md

     * We did not train the object detection neural network model ourselves.
 We used the *insert model name* model because of time constraints.
     // insert some yolo code here lul

-1. Mesuring distance between each couple
+1. Measuring distance between each couple
     * This was undeniably the toughest part of the project and took the longest time.
 First we decided to go with measuring the distance between the centroids of every two detections.
 But that may not work in every condition since it depends on the placement of camera and the view angle from the ground and perpendicular to the ground.
     * A conversion of the 3-dimensional footage being fed to the algorithm to 2-dimensions was more than necessary to get the top view of every frame to avoid the *viewing angle problem*.
     * Enter **Bird's Eye View (BEV)**.
 This is what we called the top view of every frame.
 This was made possible by OpenCV's ``getPerspectiveTransform()`` and ``warpPerspective()`` functions.